15%

 fg

-- Ctrl + D: Send an EOF (End Of File) signal, which can terminate some processes.
+• Ctrl + D: Send EOF, which can terminate some processes that read from standard input.

 4. Terminal Control Hotkeys

-- Ctrl + L: Clear the terminal screen, similar to thecommand.
+• Ctrl + L: Clear the terminal screen (same as running

 clear

-- Ctrl + S: Pause the terminal output (use Ctrl + Q to resume).
+• Ctrl + S: Pause terminal output (resume with Ctrl + Q).

-- Ctrl + Q: Resume output after using Ctrl + S.
+• Ctrl + Q: Resume output after Ctrl + S.

 5. Advanced Command Line Hotkeys